 - archived data digitised or digitally photographed by a researcher for research purposes with sufficient bibliographical information

 Identifiers must always be removed from data to be deposited, according to the instructions provided by FSD.
-This requirement is based on the EU Data Protection Regulation and the Finnish Personal Data Act.
+This requirement is based on the EU Data Protection Regulation and the Finnish Data Protection Act.

 Detailed instructions on removing identifiers from research data can be found in the chapter on Anonymisation and Personal Data in the Data Management Guidelines.